 Once assessed, you’ll be supplied with an Energy Performance Certificate which outlines your property’s predicted and potential running costs, as well as a list of any improvements that could be made.
-Suggested improvements can be as simple as replacing all of the lightbulbs in the property with energy-efficient models or they could be more substantial changes, such as cavity wall insulation.
-Keep in mind that these assessments are non-invasive so if you’ve already had insulation installed that can’t be readily seen, you should keep any documentation on hand to prove that the work has been carried out.
+Suggested improvements can be as simple as replacing all the lightbulbs in the property with energy-efficient models or they could be more substantial changes, such as cavity wall insulation.
+Keep in mind that these assessments are non-invasive.
+If you’ve already had insulation installed, you should keep any documentation on hand to prove that the work has been carried out.

-When everything has been taken into account, each aspect of your property will be given a rating out of 5 stars to indicate its performance.
-So, for example, if you still have incandescent bulbs throughout most of the building, you may only get a 1 or 2 star rating for your lighting, whereas you might have gotten 4 or 5 stars had they been replaced with current LED equivalents.
+When everything has been weighed up, each aspect of your property will be given a rating out of 5 stars to indicate its performance.
+For example, if you still have incandescent bulbs throughout most of the building, you may only get a 1 or 2 star rating for your lighting.
+Whereas you might have gotten 4 or 5 stars had they been replaced with current LED equivalents.

 Will electric heating make a difference to my EPC rating?

-The dreaded ‘1 star rating’ is understandably a cause for concern for any landlord, especially for those that take pride in offering the very best for their tenants, and it can be very disheartening to receive this rating if you’ve just updated your heating system.
-Unfortunately, in order for EPC ratings to be comparable on a like-for-like basis, the system has to paint in the broadest of broad strokes and this means making many generalisations when it comes to running costs and energy usage.
+The dreaded ‘1 star rating’ is understandably a cause for concern for any landlord, especially for those that take pride in offering the very best for their tenants.
+It can be disheartening to receive this rating if you’ve just updated your heating system.
+Unfortunately, for EPC ratings to be comparable on a like-for-like basis, the system has to paint the broadest of strokes and this means making many generalisations when it comes to running costs and energy usage.

-Rather than looking at actual efficiency at point of use – of which electric heaters always get 100%! – EPC ratings are more concerned with the base unit cost of energy, so when it comes to gas versus electric, gas will always come out as top dog.
+Rather than looking at actual efficiency at point of use – of which electric heaters always get 100%! – EPC ratings are more concerned with the base unit cost of energy.
+When it comes to gas versus electric, gas will always come out as top dog.
 Electric heating doesn’t fare well on the CO2 ratings chart either as the assessment is based on the production of electricity via our inefficient and somewhat outdated power stations.
-None of this necessarily means that your heating system is poor quality; in fact, the most sophisticated electric heating solutions on the market could still be judged as a 1 star system purely because of our predominant use of fossil fuels to create electricity.
+None of this necessarily means that your heating system is poor quality.
+In fact, the most sophisticated electric heating solutions on the market could still be judged as 1 star purely because of our heavy use of fossil fuels to create electricity.
 This neatly brings us to our next topic: the problems with EPC ratings for landlords.

 Just how trustworthy are EPC ratings?

 EPC ratings have been met with criticism since their inception.
-Initially there were concerns that they would be unduly punitive to listed buildings that couldn’t accommodate modern insulation methods, and while this has now been taken into account in recent revisions, fresh concerns have been raised in regard to the accuracy of the calculation.
+Initially there were concerns that they would be overly harsh to listed buildings that couldn’t accommodate modern insulation methods.
+While this has now been considered in recent revisions, fresh concerns have been raised in regard to the accuracy of the calculation.
 New data from the Building Research Establishment indicates that around 100,000 properties may be incorrectly classified as F or G because the energy efficiency of solid and uninsulated cavity walls has been underestimated.

 Butting heads: EPC ratings vs Lot 20

-The storage heater’s fall from grace was made abundantly clear from the new Lot 20 regulations that came into force in January.
+The storage heater’s fall from grace was made abundantly clear from the new Lot 20 regulations that came into force in January 2018.
 This new EU legislation meant that any products manufactured in 2018 would need to adhere to new energy-efficiency targets.
-The conditions set for storage heaters were among the most stringent and meant that, aside from the most technologically sophisticated models, the vast majority would be phased out.
-Storage heaters were the biggest casualty of Lot 20 and proof (if proof were needed) of how outmoded they are in today’s world.
+The conditions set for storage heaters were among the strictest and meant that, aside from the most sophisticated models, the vast majority would be phased out.
+Storage heaters were the biggest casualty of Lot 20 and proof of how outmoded they are in today’s world.
 So, even though Lot 20 did its best to remove the dead weight from the electric heating industry, why are landlords being directed back towards storage heaters?

 It’s because of how electric heating systems are treated under the Standard Assessment Procedure.
-As mentioned previously, the assessment has to assume that all of the electricity used comes from our power stations and the inefficient processes involved to generate and distribute this energy.
 As we’re currently still dependent on fossil fuels to create a large proportion of our energy, all electric heaters are tarred with the same brush during a SAP assessment.
 The only thing that sets storage heaters apart from the rest of the electric heating world is that they’re designed to be used with off-peak tariffs and can be potentially cheaper to run if you can make Economy 7 work with your lifestyle.
 That’s a big ‘if’ – very few modern lifestyles allow households to make the most of economy tariffs these days, which is part of the reason these heaters fell out of style in the first place.
 Though they might offer a slightly better rating over other electric heaters, they can still give your property a worse CO2 rating because of how much energy they consume to run.